Teves Consulting

 Stabilize → Observe → Adjust

 Start with a small, reliable setup and known runtimes.
-Observe how it performs.
-Once the system is stable, gaps become easier to see and improvements become easier to justify.
+Observe how the system performs.
+Once stability exists, weaknesses become easier to identify and improvements become easier to justify.

 Avoid overbuilding

-A smaller system that works consistently is more valuable than a large system that is rarely used or poorly understood.
+A smaller system that operates consistently is usually more valuable than a larger system that is difficult to maintain or rarely tested.

-Once the minimum system is working, improve gradually rather than expanding all at once.
-The best next additions are not the most impressive ones.
-They are the ones that solve the biggest problem with the least added complexity.
+Once the minimum system is stable, improve gradually rather than expanding all at once.

 1) Define the minimum system

-Identify what must function every day, even during an outage.
+Identify what must continue functioning during an outage.

 2) Test it